R35007/create-app-support/README.md

 interface Tags {
   label: string;
   description: string;
-  command?: string; //  Provide a command to execute in terminal on click href?: string; // Provide the link to webpage to redirect on click }
+  command?: string; //  Provide a command to execute in terminal on click. href?: string; // Provide the link to webpage to redirect on click.
+}

 interface FieldProps {
-  label: string;
+  label?: string;
   type?: "textbox" | "checkbox" | "radio" | "browse" | "dropdown";
   prefix?: string; // set prefix of the field value.
-Ex: "prefix":"--template=\"" suffix?: string; // set suffix of the field value.
-Ex: "prefix":"\"" checkedValue?: string | boolean; // used only for field type checkbox unCheckedValue?: string | boolean; // used only for field type checkbox value?: string | boolean; // The prefix and suffix will be added to the value.
-Ex: --template="value" placeholder?: string;
+Ex: "prefix":"--template=\"". suffix?: string; // set suffix of the field value.
+Ex: "prefix":"\"". checkedValue?: string | boolean; // used only for field type checkbox. unCheckedValue?: string | boolean; // used only for field type checkbox. value?: string | boolean; // The prefix and suffix will be added to the value.
+Ex: --template="value". placeholder?: string;
   description?: string;
-  order?: number; // mention the field render order position hide?: boolean; // If true it will hide hide the field both in interactive form and Quick pick. buttonText?: string; // provide button text if the field type is "browse" required?: boolean; // By default all required fields will be prompted on command Create App: Quick pattern?: string; // Set pattern to validate the value prompt?: boolean; // If True this field will be prompted on command Create App: Quick canSelectFile?: boolean; // Set to true or false when field type is "browse" canSelectFolder?: boolean; // Set to true or false when field type is "browse" errors?: { required?: string; pattern?: string }; // provide the error message options?: Array<{
+  order?: number; // mention the field render order position. hide?: boolean; // If true it will hide hide the field both in interactive form and Quick pick. buttonText?: string; // provide button text if the field type is "browse". required?: boolean; // By default all required fields will be prompted on command Create App: Quick. pattern?: string; // Set pattern to validate the value. prompt?: boolean; // If True this field will be prompted on command Create App: Quick. canSelectFile?: boolean; // Set to true or false when field type is "browse". canSelectFolder?: boolean; // Set to true or false when field type is "browse". errors?: { required?: string; pattern?: string }; // provide the error message. options?: Array<{
-    // provide options if the field type is "radio" or "dropdown"
+    // provide options if the field type is "radio" or "dropdown".
     label: string;
     value: any;
   }>;